Watermelon

 Round, open pollinator with small, broken dark green stripes on a light green background.
 Fairly thick rind with finely textured crimson red flesh.
 Averages 18-25 pounds.

 Round to slightly oval shaped watermelon with light or dark green stripes depending on the variety.
 Rind thickness varies and flesh is red.
-Average 5 to 12 pounds.
+Average 5–12 pounds.

 Round or oblong, depending on variety, with light or dark green stripes and background.
 Medium thick rind with bright red, yellow, or orange flesh.
 Averages 10-17 pounds.
 May contain a few edible, small white seeds.
 Occasionally, will contain a hardened dark seed.